barriehadfield/reactrb-showcase/README.md

 I have found this to be an excellent combination which allows for all the front end assets to be installed via NPM which then play very nicely with Webpack which will co-exist happily with Sprockets.
 Pretty much every front end library is packaged with NPM these days so it is easy to get help and most things just work.

-## Step1: creating a new Rails application
+## Step 1: creating a new Rails application

 	rails new reactrb-showcase
 	cd reactrb-showcase